Structures Design

 Overview

-The deterioration of carbon-steel reinforced/prestressed (RC/PC) concrete and structural steel to is one of the prime causes for increasing maintenance costs and structurally deficient structures.
+The deterioration of carbon-steel reinforced/prestressed (RC/PC) concrete and structural steel is one of the prime causes for increasing maintenance costs and structurally deficient structures.
 In addition to being exposed to weather effects, transportation structures in Florida are also commonly located in aggressive environments such as chloride ion-rich coastal locations and inland water crossings with low pH (acidic) or high sulfate content (SO4).
 Structural steel is not permitted for use in the splash-zone as defined by the FDOT Structures Manual, and RC/PC structures with the splash-zone are typically required to utilize corrosion-resistant materials.
-Another innovative approach to combat this major issue is to utilize Fiber Reinforced Polymer (FRP) structures, members and/or components.
-FRP members are made from filaments or fibers bound in a polymeric resin matrix.
-FRP members of current interest are be made from various in-organic fibers such as glass (GFRP), basalt (BFRP) or carbon (CFRP).
-A surface coating is often provided for exposed elements to provide UV protection, or alternatively surface treatment (aggregate coating, deformations, or grooving) may be required at an interface to improve shear transfer to composite concrete surfaces.
+Another innovative approach to combat this major issue is to utilize Fiber Reinforced Polymer (FRP) structures, members, and/or components.
+FRP members are made from filaments or fibers bound in a polymeric resin matrix (thermoset or thermoplastic).
+FRP members of current interest are made from various inorganic fibers such as glass (GFRP), basalt (BFRP), or carbon (CFRP).
+A surface coating is often provided for exposed elements to provide UV protection, or alternatively, surface treatment (aggregate coating, deformations, or grooving) may be required at an interface to improve shear transfer to composite concrete surfaces.

-• It is highly resistant to chloride ion and chemical attack
+• Corrosion resistance: It is highly resistant to low pH, chloride ions, and chemical attack

-• Its tensile strength is greater than that of steel yet it weighs only one quarter as much
+• High strength-to-weight ratio: Its tensile strength is greater than that of steel yet it weighs only one-quarter as much

-• It is transparent to magnetic fields and radar frequencies
+• Non-magnetic and signal transparency: It is transparent to magnetic fields and radar frequencies

-• GFRP and BFRP have has low electrical and thermal conductivity
+• Non-conductive: GFRP and BFRP have low electrical and thermal conductivity

 Like any construction material, there are pros and cons to the use of FRP members:

-• Due to its higher flexibility, typically elastic behavior, and emerging findings from ongoing research, current applicable design codes significantly reduce the allowable stress capacity that can be assumed when designing with FRP.
+• Flexibility and Deflection control: Due to its higher flexibility, typically elastic behavior, and emerging findings from ongoing research, current applicable design codes significantly reduce the allowable stress capacity that can be assumed when designing with FRP.
 Engineers must take into consideration the more stringent strength reduction factors and environmental reduction factors in the applicable design guidelines when designing with FRP reinforcing.
+FRP bridge designs may be controlled by deflection limits rather than strength, due to its lower stiffness compared to reinforced concrete and steel structures.

-• Storage and handling requirements for FRP reinforcing on the construction site can be more restrictive due to FRP's susceptibility to damage from improper cutting, drilling, lifting techniques or aggressive handling.
+• Construction and installation: Storage and handling requirements for FRP members and components on the construction site can be more restrictive due to FRP's susceptibility to damage from improper cutting, drilling, lifting techniques, or aggressive handling.

-• The initial cost of the FRP reinforcing is considerably higher than traditional materials.
-However, this higher initial cost may be partially offset by a reduction in the loads and the elimination of expensive corrosion-resistant prestressing or corrosion inhibiting admixtures typically used for steel reinforced concrete construction in extremely aggressive environments.
+• Higher initial cost: The initial cost of the FRP members and structures is typically higher than those using traditional steel and reinforced concrete materials.
+However, this higher initial cost may be partially offset by a reduction in the self-weight loads and the elimination of expensive corrosion-resistant prestressing or corrosion-inhibiting admixtures typically used for carbon-steel reinforced concrete construction in extremely aggressive environments.
 A longer service life of the component may also be expected if FRP is used by reducing the need for repairs and eliminating cathodic protection or sacrificial anodes.

 Due diligence must be performed by the designer to ensure FRP benefits outweigh the costs of implementation for each component or system.

-Traditionally, composite materials like FRP have been used extensively in aerospace and consumer sporting goods applications where the material's high strength to weight ratios were first exploited.
-In the 1960s US Government agencies recognized the potential benefits that composites can provide to society's infrastructure and thus begin funding significant amounts of research in the field of FRPs.
-Since then advances in the field of polymers, advancements in production techniques and implementation of authoritative design guidelines have resulted in a rapid increase in usage of FRP materials, especially in the last 10 years.
-Because of these advances, the FDOT Structures Design Office has implemented specifications and design criteria to support the use of FRP materials in major bridge components.
-The use of these innovative material in certain Florida bridge components will keep Florida on the leading edge in the design of state-of-the-art transportation facilities.
+Traditionally, composite materials like FRP have been used extensively in aerospace and consumer sporting goods applications where the material's high strength-to-weight ratios were first exploited.
+In the 1960s, US Government agencies recognized the potential benefits that composites can provide to society's infrastructure and thus began funding significant amounts of research in the field of FRPs.
+Since then, advances in the field of polymers, advancements in production techniques, and implementation of authoritative design guidelines have resulted in a rapid increase in the usage of FRP materials, especially in the last 20 years.
+Because of these advances, the FDOT Structures Design Office has implemented specifications and design criteria to support the use of FRP materials in major bridge components and other structures especially those located in extremely aggressive environments.
+The use of these innovative materials in certain bridge components will keep Florida on the leading edge in the design of state-of-the-art transportation facilities.

 Usage Restrictions / Parameters

-Volume 4 of the Structures Manual (FRPG) provides guidance on where the members and structure can be used with and without prior approval from the SSDE:
+Volume 4 of the Structures Manual (FRPG) provides guidance on where these members and structures can be used with and without prior approval from the SSDE, including:

 • Fender Systems